-- A. The court will not consider the appointment of a temporary conservator ex parte and will set the petition for hearing with a five day notice requirement unless proper showing is made as follows: - 1.
-Good cause and an immediate necessity is affirmatively shown in a declaration containing competent evidence based on personal knowledge; - 2.
-The proposed conservatee is present or if the proposed conservatee is unable to attend; - a. the proposed conservatee is hospitalized, has notice of the ex parte hearing and its purpose, and cannot attend for medical reasons that must be supported by a physician's declaration; - b. evidence is presented that the proposed conservatee has notice of the ex parte hearing and its purpose and cannot appear; or, - c. in appropriate circumstances where capacity is not an issue, the proposed conservatee has consented and waived notice. - 3.
+- A. Upon request, a petition for temporary conservatorship may be "short set" by the probate business office on the next available moving calendar.
+The urgency for the short set must be set forth in the petition.
+The petition will be set at a shortened date and time to allow five court days' notice to parties so entitled. - B. The court will not consider the appointment of a temporary conservator ex parte and will set the petition for hearing with a five court day notice requirement unless proper showing is made as follows: - 1.
+Good cause and an immediate necessity are affirmatively shown in a declaration containing competent evidence based on personal knowledge; - 2.
+The proposed conservatee is present or if the proposed conservatee is unable to attend: - a.
+The proposed conservatee is hospitalized, has notice of the ex parte hearing and its purpose, and cannot attend for medical reasons that must be supported by a physician's declaration; - b.
+Evidence is presented that the proposed conservatee has notice of the ex parte hearing and its purpose and cannot appear; or - c.
+In appropriate circumstances where capacity is not an issue, the proposed conservatee has consented and waived notice. - 3.
 There are no relatives in equal or closer relationship than the petitioner, or such relatives nominated or consented to petitioner's appointment.
 This requirement may be waived by the court upon a showing of good cause. - 4.
-Petitioner must state in the Ex Parte Application whether there are known objectors. - a.
+Petitioner must state in the ex parte application whether there are known objectors. - a.
 If there are known objections, absent good cause, the matter will be set for a noticed hearing; or - b.
 If the petitioner desires to proceed without notice to a known objector, the petitioner must demonstrate by competent evidence the need to waive notice based on good cause. - 5.
-Unless good cause is shown, the reports of a court appointed attorney and court investigator are on file. - 6.
+Unless good cause is shown, the reports of a court-appointed attorney and court investigator are on file. - 6.
 Absent good cause, 24-hour notice has been given to the proposed conservatee's spouse or domestic partner, and all relatives within the second degree. - 7.
-In matters where the application is made primarily to make health care decisions a declaration is on file by petitioner and court appointed counsel setting forth reasons why temporary conservatorship is more appropriate than proceeding under Probate Code section 3200 et seq. - B. Upon request, a petition for temporary conservatorship may be "short set" by the probate business office on the next available moving calendar.
-The petition will be set at a shortened date and time to allow five days' notice to parties entitled. - C. No initial appointment of a temporary conservator may exceed a period of thirty days, but such appointment may be extended by the court to the date of the hearing on the permanent conservatorship.
+In matters where the application is made primarily to make health care decisions, a declaration is on file by petitioner and court appointed counsel setting forth reasons why temporary conservatorship is more appropriate than proceeding under Probate Code section 3200 et seq. - C. No initial appointment of a temporary conservator may exceed a period of 30 days, but such appointment may be extended by the court to the date of the hearing on the permanent conservatorship.
 If a continuance of the hearing on the general conservatorship petition is necessary, counsel may appear at the hearing and request the extension of the temporary conservatorship.
-Alternatively a request to extend may be made ex parte, if the request is presented before the expiration of the initial appointment and there are no objections. - D. Good cause must be shown for special powers to be granted without a hearing.
-When special powers are sought, they must be specifically requested and supported by factual allegations. - E. Good cause is defined as those circumstances where it is essential to protect the proposed conservatee, or the proposed conservatee's estate, from immediate and substantial harm. - F. Whenever an ex parte temporary conservatorship is sought and a waiver of notice is requested, or presence of the proposed temporary conservatee is not excused by statute, it must be accompanied by a proposed order which includes factual findings reflecting the substantial harm posed to the proposed conservatee, or the proposed conservatee's estate.
+Alternatively, a request to extend may be made ex parte, if the request is presented before the expiration of the initial appointment and there are no objections. - D. Good cause must be shown for special powers to be granted without a hearing.
+When special powers are sought, they must be specifically requested and supported by factual allegations. - E. Good cause is defined as those circumstances where it is essential to protect the proposed conservatee, or the proposed conservatee's estate, from immediate and substantial harm. - F. Whenever an ex parte temporary conservatorship is sought and a waiver of notice is requested, or presence of the proposed temporary conservatee is not excused by statute, it must be accompanied by a proposed order which includes factual findings reflecting the substantial harm posed to the proposed conservatee or the proposed conservatee's estate.